self-host/self-host/README.md

     + License is GPLv3.
     + The API specification is open, and you can implement it if you don't want to use the existing implementation.

 # Overview

 A typical deployment scenario would look something like this;

 ![Overview][fig1]

-- One or several instances of the Self-host API server.
+- One (or more) instances of the `Self-host API server`.
+This server provides the public REST API and is the only exposed surface from the internet.
-- One instance of the Program Manager.
+- One instance of the `Program Manager`.
+This server manages all programs and schedules them.
-- One or server instances of the Program Worker.
+- One (or more) instances of the `Program Worker`.
+This server accepts work from the `Program Manager`
-- One DBMS to host all Self-host databases (Domains).
+- One (or more) DBMS to host all Self-host databases (Domains).
+PostgreSQL 12+ with one (or more) Self-host `Domains`.

+The `API server` can accept client request from either the internet or from the intranet.
+Requests are backed by the `Domain databases`.

+The `Program Worker` can execute requests to external services on the internet or to internal services, for example; the `API server`.

+A `HTTP Proxy` may be used in front of the `API server` depending on the deployment scenario.

 # Project structure